 The Romans often burned their dead heroes.
 The Egyptians even mutilated theirs for embalming, but not the Jews.
 The Jewish bodies were wrapped in shrouds especially prepared for burials.
 Synoptics say the main covering was a single sheet, (Mt 27:59).

-Mary had anointed Jesus for His burial with extravagant oils, only a few days before His death, (Jn 12:3).
+Mary had anointed Jesus for His burial with extravagant oils, only a few days before His death, (John 12:3).

 Verses 41: "Now in the place where he was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid."

 The tomb was probably a cave carved out of the stone hillside.
-Most graves were large enough for a person to walk into.
-A large stone was rolled in front of the entrance.
+Most graves were large enough for a person to walk into, and a large stone was rolled in front of the entrance.

 According to the book of Matthew, the tomb was owned by Joseph of Arimathea, (Mt 27:60).

-Some believe the reason they buried Jesus in the new tomb was simply because it was owned by Joseph of Arimathea, and was close by.
+Some believe the reason they buried Jesus in the new tomb was that it was owned by Joseph of Arimathea and was only a short distance.

 Verse 42: "So because of the Jewish day of Preparation, since the tomb was close at hand, they laid Jesus there."